 Buffy also puts in a real effort to just be a normal teenager this season and tries to enjoy her last year in high school – despite all of the evil that lines up to take a few swings at her.
 You would think that she’s given up on wanting a ‘normal life’ by now, but she really puts herself out there to be more than just a Slayer.

 Buffy even campaigns against Cordelia for Homecoming Queen.
-They both end up in a hilarious kidnapping scheme, but make it back to school in time to see that they both lose.
-Their dry-cleaning bill must have been a nightmare afterwards.
+They both end up in a hilarious kidnapping scheme but make it back to school in time to see that they both lose.
+Their dry-cleaning bill must have been a nightmare afterward.

 …and once again Spike and Joyce have a moment.